JTRON780/BTC/README.md

 # BTC Market Outlook

-A real-time Bitcoin sentiment analysis dashboard that collects data from news and social media, analyzes it with FinBERT, and displays insights through an interactive web interface.
+This is a serverless, automated Bitcoin sentiment dashboard that tracks market sentiment using NLP (FinBERT) on news and Reddit posts.
+It runs entirely on GitHub infrastructure (Actions for backend, Pages for API) and Vercel (Frontend).

 **Live Dashboard**: [btc-delta-one.vercel.app](https://btc-delta-one.vercel.app)
 **API**: [jtron780.github.io/BTC](https://jtron780.github.io/BTC)